-Yes, the venerable case study—a tactic that’s been part of integrated marketing campaigns since David Olgivy was writing copy—is still relevant in the age of digital marketing.
+Yes, the venerable case study—a tactic that’s been part of integrated marketing campaigns since David Ogilvy was writing copy—is still relevant in the age of digital marketing.

 Why case studies are so effective

-- Case studies are effective because they’re highly credible and trustworthy.
-And why not; it’s not your company spouting self platitudes, it’s your customers honestly sharing their experiences with your products and services.
+- Case studies are compelling because they’re highly credible and trustworthy.
+And why not; it’s not your company spouting glowing self-platitudes, it’s your customers honestly sharing the experiences they’ve had with your products and services.

 - Buyers and prospects love to read stories and experiences about other companies and competitors.
 It’s human nature to want to compare your company—or yourself—to others.
-For instance, in a series of case studies I create for Vistage International, the series is the most popular content on the company’s website.
-Users spend an average of three–four minutes reading these stories!
+For instance, in a series of online case studies (member stories) I wrote for Vistage International, web users spend an average of three-four minutes reading these stories.

 How to write a case study

-- Many case studies are written from a rigid construct—perfect for companies that want to build a large portfolio of case studies.
-I like to write these using a three-point story arc: situation, solution and results.
-Besides publishing the case study on your website, create a PDF version customers (and your sales team) can download and share.
-Read this example from ADC.
-Tip: If you hire a professional writer, plan to pay $750–$1,500 for a case study with 1,000–2,000 words or more.
-Costs will vary by geographical area.
-You’ll pay more for writers in Silicon Valley than Cedar Rapids, Iowa.
+- Many case studies are written from a rigid construct—perfect for companies that want to build an extensive portfolio of case studies.
+I like to write these using a three-point story arc: situation, solution, and results.
+Besides publishing the case study on your website, create a PDF version your customers and sales team can download and share (Read this example).

 - Some case studies do not lend themselves to a structured narrative.
 Try writing these using a feature article approach.
 Read this example from Vistage International.

-- Videos are effective if done well, and web users love video content.
-These (2–4 minutes) case studies provide less detail than their written counterpart, but make up for it with “punch” and a more visceral connection with your prospects.
-View this example from EOS Worldwide.
+- Videos are useful if done well, and web users love video content.
+These (2–4 minutes) case studies provide less detail than their written counterpart but make up for it with “punch” and a more visceral connection with your prospects.
+View this example from EOS Worldwide: